alirezag103/customdict/README.md

 #### Installing dependencies
 I've used poetry as dependency manager.

-**If** you have [poetry](https://python-poetry.org/docs/) installed, then you can run the following commands where you colned the repository:
+**If** you have [poetry](https://python-poetry.org/docs/) installed, then you can run the following commands where you cloned the repository:
 1. `poetry env use python`
 2. `poetry shell`
 3. `poetry install --no-root`

 **Otherwise** you can install dependencies using the *Excellency* `pip` :
-1. Firstly it is better to create a virtual environment and activating it:
+1. Firstly it is better to create a virtual environment and activate it:

 *CREATE* `python -m venv venv`